mkeke/c64-basic-converter/readme.md

 - [ ] option to start emulator in warp mode
 - [ ] instructions on how to install as a global shellscript
 - [ ] add verbose help option
-- [ ] make it possible to work with multiple files, and include them in the master file
 - [ ] add lookup tables for colors, POKEs, CHR$ etc

 No, there will be no validation of the actual BASIC code! :-D